Shopping Links

 The ending is unsatisfying because it wasn't really supposed to be the end, and that's where the TV version comes in.
 The beginning of the TV series re-tells a somewhat different version of the second half of the OAVs, then continues on to the "real" end.
 It's confusing no matter how you cut it, and if you wanted to get the best of both worlds you'd probably want to stop watching the OAVs at the halfway point and switch to the TV version.

 Getting back on track, I'm willing to give predictable and unoriginal fantasy a lot of leeway if it's visually impressive, but sadly the visuals are Record of Lodoss War's weakest point.
 The character designs are quite good--Deedlit and most of the female characters have sharp, attractive features, and the more aged male characters--Slayn, for example--are equally appealing.
-The character art is certainly no slouch, and there are some creative backgrounds and one-shot visuals (a slow pan away from a pensive dragon and priestess early on, for example).
+The character art is certainly no slouch, and there are some creative backgrounds and nice one-shot visuals (a slow pan away from a pensive dragon and priestess early on, for example).
 Unfortunately, most of the backgrounds are generic, a lot of the minor characters and monsters are average at best, and some of the dragons come across as chunky and rather stiff.

 Those last complaints are all symptoms of the tragic lack of budget that Record of Lodoss War suffers from.
-The chopped-up endgame is another symptom, but most disfiguring effect is the animation--it stretches the budget of two or three pricey OAV installments over a 13-part series.
+The chopped-up endgame is another symptom, but the most disfiguring effect is the animation--it stretches the budget of two or three pricey OAV installments over a 13-part series.
 Honestly, the amount of motion ranges from so-so (in some of the first episodes) to absolutely abysmal, and it robs the grand story of much of its impact.
 Early on, the lack of animation could be overlooked as an attempt to be artistic, but as the scale of the story grows it gets harder and harder to ignore.
-It's frankly kind of sad when you see a climactic dragon battle coming, and you just know that the animators didn't have the budget to put anything exciting onscreen.
-The quality art is nearly enough to pick up the slack, but the scale of the story demands exciting battles and lush visuals, both of which are conspicuously absent in all but a couple of scenes.
+It's frankly kind of sad when you see a climactic dragon battle coming and you just know that the animators didn't have the budget to put anything exciting onscreen.
+The quality art is nearly enough to pick up some slack, but the scale of the story demands exciting battles and lush visuals, both of which are conspicuously absent in all but a couple of scenes.

-So we've got a grand but not terribly clever story, decent but not terribly deep characters, and visuals that don't manage to compensate for either.
+So we've got a grand but not-terribly-clever story, decent but not-terribly-deep characters, and visuals that don't manage to compensate for either.
 What tips the balance one way or the other is the acting.

-Overall, Record of Lodoss War does a passable job at what it's trying to do, and it does its darndest to work with a low budget and not enough length to complete the story.
+Overall, Record of Lodoss War does a passable job at what it's trying to do, and it does its darnedest to work with a low budget and not enough length to complete the story.
 Unfortunately, it suffers from a lot of mediocrity and definitely doesn't live up to its hype or potential.
-That said, there are a lot of people who like this series a whole lot more than I did, so I think it's safe to say that if you are a diehard fantasy fan, and can overlook the cheap animation, you will probably love it.
+That said, there are a lot of people who like this series a whole lot more than I did, so I think it's safe to say that if you are a diehard fantasy fan, and can overlook the cheap animation, you'll probably love it.
 For some others, the epic scale, grand story, attractive art, or good Japanese acting might make it worth a try.
 Otherwise, I'd say it's too long and just not exciting, attractive, or satisfying enough to be worth the effort.

 Related Recommendations